skellis46/slipbox/somatics unlimited.md

 A claim without evidence is simply an opinion or _assertion_.

-And so I have used the word _claim_ because while reading JDSP over the years I started to see a tendency or pattern -- a pattern of unsubstantiated assertions about the value and currency of somatic practices: that somatics have unlimited value, scope, and power to produce change.
+And so I have used the word _claim_ because while reading JDSP over the years I started to see a tendency or pattern -- a pattern of unsubstantiated assertions about the value and currency of somatic practices: as if somatics has unlimited value, scope, and power to produce change.
 We -- and by we I mean those of us who contribute to the journal -- we seem fine to say pretty much whatever we like about the effects and benefits of somatic practices.

 In doing this work I do not seek to shame our field or tear it down.
 If anything, I see myself as a believer in the transformative powers of somatic practices: I have experienced their benefits, and continue to practice a version of authentic movement as an anchor to my understanding of movement, sensation and consciousness.
 Rather, I want to understand the epistemic values and costs of somatic practices as represented by the materials published in JDSP and imagine the  implications of these values and costs for our community of practice and scholarship.